EchoTrio/EchoTrio/README.md

 - Unofficial ElevenLabs Package for Unity: https://github.com/RageAgainstThePixel/com.rest.elevenlabs

 The following dependencies have been directly placed in the `Packages` folder:
-- Spelunx ORBBEC SDK (Only accessible via CMU's WLAN): https://upm.etc.cmu.edu/-/web/detail/com.spelunx.cavern.orbbec.sdk
+- Spelunx ORBBEC SDK (Only accessible via CMU's WLAN) to detect if a user has walked up to the booth: https://upm.etc.cmu.edu/-/web/detail/com.spelunx.cavern.orbbec.sdk

 The following dependencies need to be manually downloaded and placed in the `Packages` folder until ETC's UPM is back up and running and we can use the Unity Package Manager again:
-- Spelunx ORBBEC Library (Only accessible via CMU's WLAN): https://upm.etc.cmu.edu/-/web/detail/com.spelunx.cavern.orbbec.libs
+- Spelunx ORBBEC Library (Only accessible via CMU's WLAN) for the binary dependencies needed for the ORBBEC Femto Bolt: https://upm.etc.cmu.edu/-/web/detail/com.spelunx.cavern.orbbec.libs